waldyjoe/waldyjoe.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Ph.D. student in Computer Science at University of Southern California.
+I am a fourth year Ph.D. student in Computer Science at University of Southern California.
 My advisor is Professor [Sven Koenig](http://idm-lab.org/index.html) .

 I received my B.Eng degree from Department of Automation, School of Information Science and Technology, Tsinghua University.